filecoin-project/filecoin-docs/content/en/basics/project-and-community/ways-to-contribute/index.md

 Let's jump into finding an issue.

-1. Go to the Filecoin Docs repository at [github.com/filecoin-project/filecoin-docs](https://github.com/filecoin-project/filecoin-docs).
+1. Go to the Filecoin documentation repository at [github.com/filecoin-project/filecoin-docs](https://github.com/filecoin-project/filecoin-docs).
 2. Select the **Issues** tab.
 3. Click the **Label** dropdown and select the **help wanted** tag.
 4. Select an issue that interests you.